Independence in Infinite Probabilistic Databases: Introduction

 \section{Introduction}

-Probabilistic (relational) databases (PDBs) \cite{Suciu+2011,VanDenBroeckSuciu2017} are stochastic models of uncertainty in relational databases.
-Formally, a probabilistic database is a probability distribution over database instances of some schema.
-Applications of PDBs include the management of noisy sensor data \cite{Deshpande+2004}, information extraction \cite{FuhrRolleke1997}, data integration and cleaning \cite{Andritsos+2006, DeSa+2019}.
+Probabilistic (relational) databases (PDBs) \cite{Suciu+2011,VanDenBroeckSuciu2017} extend the relational database model by probability distributions in order to model uncertainty.
+Formally, a probabilistic database is a probability space over database instances of some schema.
+The database instances of a probabilistic database are then called its \emph{possible worlds}.

+Applications of probabilistic databases are, for example, the management of noisy sensor data \cite{Deshpande+2004}, information extraction \cite{FuhrRolleke1997}, data integration, and data cleaning \cite{Andritsos+2006, DeSa+2019}.
 Detailed discussions of these and other applications of probabilistic databases can be found in \cite{AggarwalYu2009,Suciu+2011}.